khokhani/git-practice/README.md

 since then.

 - An automatic merge happens when two histories have diverged, but git is able to reconcile them into one set of changes, and create a new commit on current branch.

+## What's Remote repository?

+A remote repo is hosted somewhere than local machine.
+We can add remotes with `git remote add`, and setup a *tracking branches* to track a difference between local and remote repositories.

+We push to remote with `git push` and fetch from remote using `git fetch`.
+We can fetch and merge in one command using `git pull`.